-Are you a student seeking some practical work experience, a volunteer seeking an interesting project to get your teeth into, or a researcher / heritage enthusiast excited about uncovering previously Hidden Histories?
-Or do you have resolutions to develop new interests, write a previously untold story, or take on a fulfilling ‘project’?
 WCIA’s ‘peace heritage’ work has involved many hundreds of volunteers and students over recent years, and we have a number of opportunities for internships, casual volunteering or work experience either online or at Wales’ Temple of Peace in the heart of Cardiff.
+Meet some of WCIA’s recent Heritage Placements and Volunteers:

-- Summer 2022 Archives Safeguarding Project.
+- Georgia Wood blog, Summer 2022 – Digital Archives

-- Georgia Osborne blog
+- Georgia Osborne blog – Library Cataloguing coordination

-- Georgia Ash blog
+- Georgia Ash blog – Archiveathons placement

-- Morgan McCarthy blog
+- Morgan McCarthy blog – Archiveathons placement

 - Ffion Edwards on Transcribing ‘Annie’s Diary’